nicolasguarini/nicolasguarini/_projects/nicolasguarini.md

 link: 'https://nicolasguarini.it'
 ---

-I created this site because I needed a place where I could exhibit my best projects in order to give an idea to those who don't know me about how I work, in what way and with what technologies.
+I created this website because I needed a place where I could show my personal and commercial projects in order to give an idea to those who don't know me about how I work, in what way and with what technologies.

-Originally this site was done with Hugo, but one day I thought it was cool if I migrated it to Gatsby.js, as I was getting really into React, and so it was.
+This website was originally built with Hugo, but after I discovered React and Next.js I decided to migrate it to these tecnhologies.